aquova/bouncer/README.md

 The bot has several moderation features:

 - Logging of user warnings
-    - Moderators can log user warnings with the command `!warn USER message`, where `USER` is the mention of the offending user or their ID, and `message` are notes to be saved with the warning (such as why they were warned).
+    - Moderators can log user warnings with the command `!warn USER message`, where `USER` is the mention of the offending user or their ID/username, and `message` are notes to be saved with the warning (such as why they were warned).
     - Warnings are saved both in a channel specified in `config.json`, as well as saved to a local database.
 - Logging of user bans
-    - Similar to warnings, bans can be logged with `!ban @USER message`
+    - Similar to warnings, bans can be logged with `!ban USER message`
-    - Note that users must be pinged for the command to function, so they must be logged before being banned, or else they cannot be pinged.
 - User searching
-    - The database can be searched with the command `!search @USER`.
+    - The database can be searched with the command `!search USER`.
 The bot will then post any noted infractions, as well as their timestamp and stored message
 - Removal
     - Everybody makes mistakes.
 The most recent log for a user can be removed with `!remove @USER`
 - User DMing
     - Upon being banned, there is the option to DM a user with the ban message.
 This can be disabled by setting the "DM" field in `config.json` to false.
-- Early warning system
-    - You can enable a message that shows everytime time a user with an account under a certain age joins.
-This will post a message into a specified channel, and can be disabled by setting the threshold to 0.

 There is also a `!help` command, which will give the syntax for all of the previously listed commands